AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 .. literalinclude:: src/writeRgba1.cpp
    :linenos:

-Construction of an RgbaOutputFile object, in line 1, creates an OpenEXR header, sets the header's attributes, opens the file with the specified name, and stores the header in the file.
+Construction of an RgbaOutputFile object, on line 4, creates an OpenEXR header, sets the header's attributes, opens the file with the specified name, and stores the header in the file.
 The header's display window and data window are both set to ``(0,0) - (width-1, height-1)``.
 The channel list contains four channels, ``R``, ``G``, ``B``, and ``A``, of type ``half``.

-Line 2 specifies how the pixel data are laid out in memory.
+Line 5 specifies how the pixel data are laid out in memory.
 In our example, the ``pixels`` pointer is assumed to point to the beginning of an array of ``width``height* pixels.
 The pixels are represented as ``Rgba`` structs, which are defined like this: